TYPO3-extensions/sphinx/Documentation/Administration/RenderingPdf/InstallingLaTeXWindows.rst

 .. note::

-	The recommended download is the MiKTeX Basic Installer and implies that the installer will install missing packages on-the-fly.
+	The recommended download is the MiKTeX Basic Installer and implies that the installer will install missing packages on-the-fly, by fetching them online.

 	Alternatively, you may choose to install a full-fledge version of MiKTeX (MiKTeX Net Installer under "Other Downloads" on the MiKTeX's website).
 But keep in mind that this results in a *lot larger* footprint.